It’s vital that you do all you can to keep your website secure.

 Another point to consider is who else has access to your computers.
 Some browsers will store passwords for you, making them potentially available to whoever is using your computer.
 Also, if you’re logging in to your WordPress website on public or unsecured Wi-Fi, there’s a chance someone could intercept your traffic and access your passwords and other data.
-Using a VPN service can help mitigate this security risk.
+Using a VPN service like SurfShark can help mitigate this security risk.

 Use WordPress User Roles Appropriately